KIRA Network (KEX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 KIRA Network Historical Price

-According to the latest data gathered on KIRA Network live price page, the current price of KIRA Network is 0.01150358USD.
-The circulating supply of KIRA Network(KEX) is 224.00M KEX , giving it a market capitalization of $2.58M.
+According to the latest data gathered on KIRA Network live price page, the current price of KIRA Network is 0.01094028USD.
+The circulating supply of KIRA Network(KEX) is 224.00M KEX , giving it a market capitalization of $2.45M.

 The KIRA Network Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KEX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.